-Client satisfaction with quality of obtained
+Client satisfaction

 services and products is a key factor for building a long-term relationship with the client.
 The information on what clients need enables PZU to develop and set new goals.
 PZU has been carrying out client satisfaction surveys for many years.
 Each year, it broadens their scope, deploys new methods and improves the reporting process, thanks to which we are able to better respond to the clients' needs.